 I am a hard worker and a quick learner who has a significant amount of experience in a variety of areas that will be critical to my professional performance in the future, molding me into leadership positions.
 In addition to my current position protecting at-risk children, I have also worked extensively with the school district in my community, especially translating benchmark tests designed to prepare children for the California Standardized Test.
 I have worked with a migrant program in partnership with the Caesar Chavez Foundation providing extra, critical support to children who have missed school because of the migrant status of their parents.
 Caesar Chavez is my foremost hero.

 I also started an athletic program in our school district, managing third-fifth grade boys' and girls' basketball and soccer teams for five elementary schools.
-The fact that I am a former semi-pro soccer player provides me with great influence in the Latino community and I try to take advantage of this gift to inspire young people, especially the little boys.
+The fact that I am a former semi-pro soccer player provides me with enormous influence in the Latino community and I try to take advantage of this gift to inspire young people, especially the little boys.
 I have also worked with Autistic children, providing services that would enhance their communication skills to enable them to achieve greater levels of independence and productivity.
 I worked specifically with low-income Spanish speaking families.
 I have set down roots of my own in North Carolina and bonded with Latino communities and numerous social and professional networks that I see as perhaps my greatest asset.
 I want to devote my life to helping low- income Spanish-speaking families fight drugs, gangs, and violence through the implementation of greater access to and completion of higher education, greater appreciation for bilingual education early on, and most of all, jobs.

 I also plan to spend the balance of my life wrestling with questions of Mexican and Mexican American identity, and I hope to publish in this area at some point with reference to my own sojourn in sense of civic self.
 I have sometimes thought that I should simply identify myself as American, other times Chicano, less frequently Mexican.
 I have come to realize and appreciate that it all depends on the ‘audience’, with whom I interact and for what reason, as I become different things to different people.
 For me, the idea of identifying myself as a "Chicano" is no different than citizens of Texas identifying themselves as "Texans" during the Mexican American War.
 I am mesmerized by what I see as a great confusion surrounding many issues of race and ethnicity, especially from a Mexican or Mexican American perspective.